 10. Leachco Podster

-When she came home, Scarlett would not sleep laying flat on her back.
+When Scarlett initially came home, she would not sleep laying flat on her back.
 We would put her down for bed and she would immediately kick up her legs, bear down, and grunt until she worked herself up enough to throw up.
 It was awful.

 We talked to Scarlett’s doctor (because I mean, why can’t our baby lay flat on her back??) and he said it could just be that her digestive track is immature.
 As a result, Blake and I were taking shifts sleeping at night.
-I would go to bed around 10 PM while Blake held Scarlett so she would sleep.
-At 4 AM, I would take over and he would go to bed.
-This was our life for about a month.
 We were exhausted and incredibly frustrated.

-After hearing about the Podster (a sling-style infant seat lounger) from one of his coworkers, we decided to give it a try.
+After hearing about the Podster from one of Blake’s coworkers, we decided to give it a try.
 The first time we put Scarlett in the Podster, she slept.
 For hours.
-She ended up sleeping in the Podster for about three months–until we transitioned her into the DockATot and then her crib.
+She ended up sleeping in the Podster for about three months–until we transitioned her into her crib.

 Preemie Must Haves